-The district has the following recurring fair value measurements as of June 30, 2021:
+The district has the following recurring fair value measurements as of June 30, 2022:

-• The Certificates of Deposit type of investments of \$3,000,000 are valued using quoted market prices (Level 1 inputs)
+All investments are valued using quoted market prices (Level 1 inputs).

 Interest Rate Risk.
 The district does not have a formal investment policy that limits investment maturities as a means of managing its exposure to fair value losses arising from increasing interest rates.